How connectivity affects the extremal number of trees: Introduction

 In extremal graph theory, a central focus is determining the extremal number of various graphs.
 The extremal number, denoted by $\ex(n,F)$, is the maximum number of edges in an $n$-vertex graph that does not contain a graph $F$ as a subgraph, not necessarily induced.
 While the asymptotic behavior of this function has been determined for all non-bipartite graphs by Erd\H{o}s, Stone, and Simonovits~\cite{erdos1946structure, erdHos1965limit}, the behavior for bipartite graphs remains open with significant interest from the community.

-The Erdős-Gallai theorem~\cite{erdHos1959maximal}, established in 1959, studied the $k$-vertex path $P_k$, stating that $\ex(n,P_k)\le \frac{n(k-2)}{2}$, and the maximum value is achieved by $\cup K_{k-1}$, the disjoint union of $K_{k-1}$ when $k-1 \big| n$.
+The Erd\H{o}s-Gallai theorem~\cite{erdHos1959maximal}, established in 1959, studied the $k$-vertex path $P_k$, stating that $\ex(n,P_k)\le \frac{n(k-2)}{2}$, and the maximum value is achieved by $\cup K_{k-1}$, the disjoint union of $K_{k-1}$ when $k-1 \big| n$.
 Once the extremal number of the path is determined, extending the question to a tree is a natural next step.
 In 1962, Erd\H{o}s and Sós~\cite{erd1964extremal} conjectured that for any $k$-vertex tree, its extremal number is at most $\frac{n(k-2)}{2}$, and again the disjoint union of $K_{k-1}$ serves as an example for tightness.

-Motivated by the fact that the conjectured maximizer $\cup K_{k-1}$ is not connected, Caro, Patk\'{o}s, and Tuza~\cite{caro2022connected} recently introduced the connected extremal number, denoted by $\ex_{c}(n,F)$, which is the maximum number of edges in an $n$-vertex connected graph without a subgraph isomorphic to $F$.
+Motivated by the fact that the conjectured maximizer $\cup K_{k-1}$ is not connected, a natural variant is to consider host graphs that are connected, see e.g~\cite{furedi2013history, caro2022connected}.
+Formally, the connected extremal number $\ex_{c}(n,F)$ is the maximum number of edges in an $n$-vertex connected graph without a subgraph isomorphic to $F$.
 While the additional connectivity condition does not affect the asymptotics of the extremal number when the forbidden graph is non-bipartite or 2-edge-connected, Caro, Patk\'{o}s, and Tuza~\cite{caro2022connected} investigated what effect it has for trees.
 Notice that, in contrast with the classical extremal number, its connected relative is not even a monotone function of $n$.
 Indeed, for paths, it is known that for every $k\geq 10$, $\ex_{c}(k,P_k)=\binom{k-2}{2}+2<\binom{k-1}{2}=\ex_{c}(k-1,P_k)$.